jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Delete task comment

-Delete task comment is a feature of the Tick It site, users will have
+Delete task comment is a feature of the Tick It site giving users the ability to delete comments that they own.

 <details>
 <summary>Delete task comment image</summary>